Creditworthy third year JD and LLM students are eligible for bar study loans either through a federal loan program or a private organization.

 Certain fees related to bar study are allowed to be added to a 3L student’s cost of attendance.
-Students that are eligible for federal loans can receive additional funds in federal loans, most likely Federal Graduate PLUS loans, to offset these fees.
-Please note that the fees pertain only to the cost of the IL bar exam.
-Should you have bar examination fees in another state that exceed this amount, you will need to contact the Chicago Campus Office of Financial Aid to discuss your options.
+Students who are eligible for federal loan programs can receive additional funds in federal loans, most likely Federal Graduate PLUS loans, to offset these fees.
+Please note that the fees pertain only to the cost of the Illinois bar exam.
+Should you have bar examination fees in another state that exceed this amount, you will need to contact the Chicago Office of Financial Aid to discuss your options.
 Federal regulations only allow the university to cover the cost of one state exam.
 If you will be taking the bar exam in more than one state, your request can be for the exam with the highest cost.
 Additional fees for late registration cannot be included in the request.
 Federal regulations also allow the university to increase your cost of attendance for fees relating only to the registration and administration of the bar exam, not for any bar preparation classes.

 Individuals that are not creditworthy can qualify with a creditworthy co-signer.
-International students might also be more limited in their lender choice since some lenders will not allow international students participate in their bar study loan program.
+International students might also be limited in their lender choice since some lenders will not allow international students to participate in their bar study loan program.